minirust/minirust/spec/mem/basic.md

     /// length.
 For dereferenceable, return the allocation ID and
     /// offset; this can be missing for invalid pointers and accesses of size 0. fn check_ptr(&self, ptr: Pointer<AllocId>, len: Size) -> Result<Option<(AllocId, Size)>> {
-        // We do reject null pointers, even for zero-sized accesses.
-        // FIXME: Do we really want/need that? if ptr.addr == 0 {
-            throw_ub!("memory access with null pointer");
-        }
         // For zero-sized accesses, there is nothing to check.
         // (Provenance monotonicity says that if we allow zero-sized accesses
         // for `None` provenance we have to allow it for all provenance.) if len.is_zero() {
             return ret(None);
         }
+        // We do not even have to check for null, since no allocation will ever contain that address.
         // Now try to access the allocation information. let Some(id) = ptr.provenance else {
             // An invalid pointer.
-            throw_ub!("non-zero-sized access with invalid pointer")
+            throw_ub!("dereferencing pointer without provenance");
         };
         let allocation = self.allocations[id.0];

         if !allocation.live {
-            throw_ub!("memory accessed after deallocation");
+            throw_ub!("dereferencing pointer to dead allocation");
         }

         // Compute relative offset, and ensure we are in-bounds.